 Water Rights/SWRCB Permit 20808-B - The District continued work on an integrated ground water - surface water GSFLOW/MODFLOW model to update instream flow needs for steelhead in the Carmel River, with a focus on model calibration, data review and input.
 The model was operable in late-2017 and was fully calibrated using the parameter estimation (PEST) process on a USGS super computer.
-The model will allow the District to model different water supply scenarios and their impacts on the Carmel River and will be an important tool to assess water availability under a wide range of scenarios for water use under Permit 20808-B.
+The model will allow the District to model different water supply scenarios and their impacts on the Carmel River and will be an important tool to assess water availability under a wide range of scenarios for water use under Permit 20808-B. In 2020 District staff prepared a Technical Memorandum outlining several water resources projects that could make use of this water right and filed for a Petition for Extension of Time at the Water Resources Control Board to study the options lain out in the Technical Memorandum.

 Proposition 1 Integrated Regional Water Management Program - The District took the lead for the Monterey Peninsula region in negotiating an agreement for sharing Proposition 1 Disadvantaged Community funds in the Central Coast funding area.
-9 new members of the group were added in January 2019, bringing the total to 16.
+Nine new members of the group were added in January 2019, bringing the total to 16.